Founder at ARAN Studio

 What pieces of work are you most proud of?

-My favourite part is to see the system activated across every brand touchpoint—from the marketing site to brand communications, all the way back to where users interact with it the most (the product) creating a thoughtful and resolute brand identity.
-I always like fostering connections between the brand and the product in order to craft unique and memorable user experiences.
+My favorite part was to see the system activated across every brand touchpoint—from the marketing site to brand communications, all the way back to where users interact with it the most (the product) creating a thoughtful and resolute brand identity.
+I always like fostering connections between the brand and the product to craft unique and memorable user experiences.
 Click here for a visual walkthrough

 What design challenges do you face at your company?